Distributed reactive power feedback control for voltage regulation and loss minimization: Approximated model and its properties

-The proof of uniqueness, that we omit here, follows exactly the same steps as in the proof of Lemma \ref{lemma:X}. \end{IEEEproof}

-The matrix $G$ has also a remarkable sparsity pattern, as the following lemma states. \begin{lemma} The matrix $G$ has the sparsity pattern induced by the Definition \ref{neighbors} of neighbor agents in the cyber layer, i.e.
+The proof of uniqueness, that we omit here, follows exactly the same steps as in the proof of Lemma \ref{lemma:X}. \end{IEEEproof} The matrix $G$ has also a remarkable sparsity pattern, as the following lemma states. \begin{lemma} The matrix $G$ has the sparsity pattern induced by the Definition \ref{neighbors} of neighbor agents in the cyber layer, i.e.

-\end{lemma} The proof is provided in the Appendix \ref{app:G}, where we also discuss how the elements of $G$ can be estimated by the agents, given a local knowledge of the power grid topology and parameters.
+\end{lemma} The proof is provided in the Appendix \ref{app:G}, where we also discuss how the elements of $G$ can be estimated by the agents, given a local knowledge of the power grid parameters.